Overview

 Breast ultrasound

-If you're under 35 years of age, a breast ultrasound may be recommended.
+If you're under 35 years of age, a breast ultrasound may be recommended instead of a mammogram.
 This is because your breast tissue may be too dense for a mammogram.
 Your doctor may also suggest a breast ultrasound if they need to find out whether a lump in your breast is solid or contains liquid.

 Ultrasound uses high-frequency sound waves to produce an image of the inside of your breasts.
 An ultrasound probe or sensor will be placed over your breasts to create an image on a screen.
 The image will show any lumps or abnormalities that are present.